Joint Task Force Guantanamo: Intelligence task forces

 In February 2002, Joint Task Force 170 was created as the intelligence task force to work side by side with Joint Task Force 160.
 At a later date, JTF 170 was re-designated as the Joint Intelligence Group and was assigned as a subordinate element of Joint Task Force Guantanamo.
 The other subordinate elements of JTF GTMO are the Joint Detention Group and the Joint Medical Group.

 Joint Detention Group

 The Joint Detention Group is one of the components of the Task Force.
 It is the organization assigned to guarding the captives, and maintaining camp security.

 The guards within the Joint Detention Group come from the United States Army and the United States Navy.

 In 2009, guards outnumbered prisoners in Guantanamo by more than five to one.
-With the acceleration of detainee releases from 2009 to the early 2010s, this ration increased greatly.
+With the acceleration of detainee releases from 2009 to the early 2010s, this ratio increased greatly.

 The officers commanding the Joint Detention Group, also known as the warden, have included: